49 Days With You

 Ideation

-In Buddhist, Taoist, and Shinto religions, rituals are performed for 49 days after death to aid the departed in the bardo, a state between death and rebirth.
-Through these rituals of prayers and offerings, it is believed that the deceased can then gain a favorable reincarnation and have a peaceful trip to the afterlife.
+In Buddhist, Taoist, and Shinto traditions, rituals are performed for 49 days after death to help guide the departed through the bardo, the state between death and rebirth, toward a favorable reincarnation.

-49 Days With You is a 49-day prompt-based, physical back-to-back duet of the complex memories, perspectives, & connections between a grieving individual and the recently deceased as one tries to move through life while the other stays stuck in time.
+49 Days With You is a 49-day, prompt-based, physical back-to-back duet exploring the memories, perspectives, and connections between a grieving individual and the recently deceased—one moving through life while the other stays stuck in time.

-Furthermore, this game spurred from my interest with the fragility and ephemerality of life and memory even beyond the death of a being.
-It is an experimental experience for players to explore these themes while having fun creating their own stories.
+This game grew out of my interest in the fragility and ephemerality of life and memory, even beyond death.
+It's an experimental experience for players to explore these themes while still having fun telling their own stories.

 Prompt

-Designing the prompts come with many considerations, such as how they should be framed and what questions to ask in order to influence conversation or storytelling for players.
-It was more efficient and intriguing to create situations that occur every day, where players get to respond with a set “toolkit”.
-This allowed for more varied and unique storytelling, avoiding a set storyline.
-I wanted players to explore beyond just the modern world and beyond just loved ones relationships.
-Deceased players could be a spirit in a medieval fantasy world, a victim to a murder mystery, or perhaps a pet!
+Designing the prompts meant considering how they should be framed and what questions would drive conversation or storytelling.
+It worked best to create everyday situations that players respond to with a set "toolkit," allowing for varied, unique storytelling instead of one fixed plot.
+I wanted players to go beyond the modern world and beyond just loved-one relationships—the deceased could be a spirit in a medieval fantasy world, a murder victim, or even a pet.

 Physicality

-Using this same principle, I implemented a mechanic that utilizes touch.
-Players sit back-to-back, unable to see one another.
-This meant they could only rely on the sound of their voices and the warmth and pressure of the other person's body.
-Creating a barrier in which removes visual confirmation and replacing it with something that could be felt forces players to fill the gap of what is missing, heightening their imagination of the world and the person they can only partially perceive.
-As they lean against one another and the weight shifts throughout the game, players become emotionally and physically codependent.
+I used this same principle with touch.
+Players sit back-to-back, unable to see each other, relying only on voice and the warmth and pressure of the other's body.
+Removing sight and replacing it with touch forces players to imagine what they can't perceive.
+As they lean into each other and the weight shifts, players become emotionally and physically codependent.

 Design